stormpath/stormpath-sdk-python/README.md

 The tested versions are Python 2.7, 3.2 and 3.3.

 #### Testing with tox
-The simplest is to install tox.
+The simplest way is to install tox.
 Tox automatically tests the code on multiple versions of Python by creating virtualenvs:

 ```sh
 $ pip install tox